CMC 2020 Online

 Venue: CMC Online Platform

-CMC 2020 has been re-invented as a week-long online conference of children’s and youth content, with webinars spaced at convenient intervals so that lock-down life can still go on if it needs to.
+In July 2020 CMC was re-invented as a week-long online conference of children’s and youth content, with webinars spaced at convenient intervals so that lock-down life could still go on.

 - Access to all webinar session content at CMC 2020 Online via our bespoke online system